 The Fire shall burn thee to the bare bane [bone]

 These words are from a manuscript by John Aubrey (1626–1697), English writer, antiquarian, natural philosopher and folklorist.
 It is worth stopping for a minute to consider what kind of man he was, since this may well have an effect upon his testimony about The Lyke-Wake Dirge.
 His love of learning was so great that it could not be contained within his life.
 He was a polymath because he found everything interesting, and this had three effects:

 (1) He was incapable of finishing anything he started.
-For example, today he is best remembered for his manuscript, Brief Lives, an idiosyncratic collection of short biographical sketches of the famed people of his day, never completed, its manuscripts now distributed among 5 institutions in 66 volumes!
+For example, today he is best remembered for his manuscript, Brief Lives, an idiosyncratic collection of short biographical sketches of the famed people of his day, never completed, its manuscripts now distributed among 5 institutions in 66 volumes.

 (2) He wasn’t always able to discern between the interesting and the verifiable, and tended towards credulousness.
 His Brief Lives account of William Shakespeare, for example, states that his “father was a Butcher, and I have been told heretofore by some of the neighbours, that when he was a boy he exercised his father’s Trade, but when he kill’d a Calfe he would doe it in a high style, and make a Speech.”
-William’s father, John, was not a butcher, but a glover and leather worker who also dealt in hides and wool, so not only is this boyhood story clearly false, but it has all the hallmarks of a fanciful tale fabricated retrospectively from knowing the man.
+William’s father, John, was not a butcher, but a glover and leather worker who also dealt in hides and wool, so not only is this boyhood story clearly false, but it has all the hallmarks of a fanciful tale about childhood fabricated retrospectively from knowing the man.